lunetis/OperationZERO/README.md

 - __Editor version: 2020.2.3f1__
 - __You have to install [Blender](https://www.blender.org/download/) to explore this project.__

-> Note: If you’re considering forking this project for reference in creating a flight shooting game, I recommend forking [Operation Maverick](https://github.com/lunetis/OperationMaverick).
+> Note: If you’re considering referencing this project for creating a flight shooting game, I recommend looking at [Operation Maverick](https://github.com/lunetis/OperationMaverick).
 > The code is a bit more improved compared to this project.

 <br>